16 Nov TIO NYC+: DEI & More on Display!

 The much ballyhooed socio-cultural comedy “Yellow Face” explores the complexities of Asian-American identity, particularly through the lens of “yellow face” casting practices.
 The salient question on the table is who gets to represent a certain ethnicity on stage.
 The production also asks what it means to be Asian-American in a society which might not fully understand the nuances of that identity.

-The show stars the rock solid, very funny Korean-American actor Daniel Dae Kim who made Broadway debut nearly two decades after premiering off-Broadway and with productions worldwide.
+The show stars the rock solid, very funny Korean-American actor Daniel Dae Kim who made his Broadway debut nearly two decades after premiering off-Broadway and with shows worldwide.
 Written by Chinese-American playwright David Henry Hwang – DHH in the production – “Yellow Face” is billed as a semi-autobiographical comedy.

 The plot revolves around Hwang who puts his fictional self through the wringer, following the character through the very real flop of Hwang’s 1993 play “Face Value,” which did not survive past previews.